-But email can be damaging in a divorce action too.
-If you are not careful, email can be prejudicial to your case and cause serious issues.
+But email can be damaging in a divorce action, too.
+If you are not careful, it could be prejudicial to your case and cause serious issues.

-Hopefully, you don’t have a spouse that would snoop – but you can never be too careful.
-If you used a password that your spouse knows or could guess, you make yourself vulnerable.
+Hopefully, you don’t have a spouse who would snoop, but you can never be too careful.
+If you use a password your spouse knows or could guess, you make yourself vulnerable.

 While your communications are protected (private) by attorney-client privilege, your loved ones are not covered by that same privilege.
-Meaning, if your divorce becomes contested or litigated, those emails may ultimately get into the hands of your ex.
+This means that if your divorce were to become contested or litigated, those emails could ultimately fall into the hands of your ex.